JonasJurczok/faketorio/README.md

 Enter Faketorio.
 The goal is to provide a standard system for running your mod against your local Factorio installation, execute tests INSIDE
 Factorio and then package your mod for release.

-## TODO
-Some things are still incomplete. e.g:
-* Actually zipping the mod for upload.
-Assembling a folder works already, zipping is still missing

 ## Installation

 If you use [LuaRocks](https://luarocks.org) for your lua modules it is as easy as running `luarocks install faketorio`.